timm/tested/docs/onFishr.md

 others, can use lessons from past tests to improve subsequent versions.

-Q1) But wait, is this an AI subject or a CS subject?
+Q1) But wait, is this an AI subject or a SE subject?
 A1) Yes.
 AI is software[^me]  and as such it needs engineers who have the experience needed to revise and refactor and improve it[^mart].